mnylc/mnylc.github.io/pages/services/resource-sharing.md

 Check our [Delivery Roster]({{ "/assets/docs/Fall2017Directory.pdf" | prepend: site.baseurl }}) before shipping.
 This way you can verify that a receiving institution is a current participant in METRO’s Delivery Service.

 ### Receiver requirements
 A representative of the receiving library must sign for all shipments at the time of delivery.
-Messengers are unable to leave a package without a receipt signature.
-The receiving library must verify both the number of packages received and the sending/receiving numbers are correct.
+Couriers are unable to leave a package without a receipt signature.

 ### Missed Pick-ups
 In the (rare) instance when a messenger does not arrive for scheduled pick-up, please contact METRO as soon as possible.
 If you used the On-Demand request form, simply resubmit the form.
 Where possible, METRO will arrange a special pick up.